aodbee/recsalmo/README.md

 **Outputs:**

-The outputs comprise both raw analytical reports (from dependent/custom packages and external software) and one summary file in “xlsx” format.
-The displayed outputs in the summary file are
+The outputs comprise both raw analytical reports (from dependent/custom packages and external software) and one summary file in “xlsx” and "csv" format.
+All the columns in the summary file include
-1. Identification of Salmonella species/sub-species
+1. Genome Assembly Name
-2. Serotype (sequence-based)
+2. Salmonella sub-species
+3. Salmonella serovar
-3. MLST (Multi-Locus Sequence Typing)
+4. MLST (Multi-Locus Sequence Typing)
-4.	cgMLST (core-genome MLST)
+5.	cgMLST (core-genome MLST)
-5. Serovar cgMLST
-6. Serogroup
+6. AMR:Gene/Antibiotic
-7.	cgMLST subspecies
-8. AMR classes (in the format of “CLASS1:SUBCLASS1|CLASS2:SUBCLASS2|…”
-9. SPI (Salmonella Pathogenicity Islands)
+7. SPI (Salmonella Pathogenicity Islands)
+8. Spacer-C1 (Spacer list in CRISPR locus 1)
+9. Spacer-C2 (Spacer list in CRISPR locus 2)
-10. Number of CRISPR Locus
+10. NumSP-C1 (Number of spacers in CRISPR locus 1)
+11. NumSP-C2 (Number of spacers in CRISPR locus 2)
+12. DR-C1 (Direct repeat of CRISPR locus 1)
+13. DR-C2 (Direct repeat of CRISPR locus 2)
+14. Pos-C1 (Start-Stop Positions of CRISPR locus 1)
+15. Pos-C2 (Start-Stop Positions of CRISPR locus 2)
+16. LenC1 (Length in base-pair of  CRISPR locus 1)
+17. LenC2 (Length in base-pair of  CRISPR locus 2)

-Other than the summary file, there are also the phylogenetic tree of all the genomes created by ParSNP tool using Salmonella enterica subsp. enterica serovar Typhimurium str.
+Other than the summary file, there are also phylogenetic trees and pie-charts of all the genomes as follows
+1. SNP-based Phylogenetic tree: this dendrogram is created by ParSNP tool with the Salmonella enterica subsp. enterica serovar Typhimurium str.
 LT2 as the reference genome (NCBI Genome ID = SO4698-09 and accession = LN999997.1).
 The phylogenetic tree file is in the *.ggr format which can be opened and visualized by the Gingr software.
-The phylogenetic tree-related files are in the folder “treeoutput”.
-Moreover, there two pie charts presenting Serotype and MLST.
-The summary file and pie chart images are in the “out_file” folder.
+2. CRISPR-based Phylogenetic tree: this dendrogram is created by the alignment of CRISPR spacers of both locus 1 and 2.
+3. Pie chart of serovar
+4. Pie chart of ST

 For the raw analytical report files, each analysis of one genome is composed of essential files as follows.
-1. “SeqSero_result.txt”
-2.	“mlst_result.txt”
+1.	“mlst_result.txt”
-3.	“amrfinder_result.txt”
+2.	“amrfinder_result.txt”
-4. “SPI_result.txt”
+3. “SPI_result.txt”
-5.	“crispr_result.txt”
+4.	“crispr_result.txt”

-**Usage:**

-Users need to supply the input folder containing the genome assembly files.
-And the main output folder should be supplied as well but it is optional.
-If the output folder is not given, the folder “out_file” will be created in the current working directory and used as the main output folder.
-Example of the program call
->python recsalmo.py –input /input_folder/ –output /output_folder/

 **Installation:**